apple/swift-evolution/proposals/nnnn-utf8-span.md

 ## Proposed solution

 We propose a non-escapable `UTF8Span` which exposes a similar API surface as `String` for validly-encoded UTF-8 code units in contiguous memory.
+We also propose rich API describing the kind and location of encoding errors.

 ## Detailed design